switch-ch/cloudservice-owncloud/source/cesnet/service-description.rst

 Our ownCloud service can be used as:

-* Backup platform (all stored data is backed up on tapes)
+* Backup platform (all stored data is backed up to tapes)
 * Collaboration platform (file sharing and collaborative document editing)
 * Local cloud storage platform (synchronization between clients, all data stored in the territory of the Czech Republic)